jbenet/go-fd-mutex/README.md

 func runtime_Semrelease(sema *uint32)
 ```

 These are functions without a body.
 But it turns out that they get special-cased.
 They are satisfied by the semaphore implementation in http://golang.org/src/pkg/runtime/sema.goc.
 Go patches it weirdly.
-This is C code, with an odd character as a var name delimiter `·`, to mimic the `.` pkg notation (good idea).
+This is C code, with a middle-dot `·` character as a var name delimiter, to mimic the `.` pkg notation (good idea).

 ```Go
 // TODO(dvyukov): move to netpoll.goc once it's used by all OSes.